-- We strongly suggest not carrying any eatables inside the sanctuary or near Dudhsagar waterfalls as there are lots of monkeys and they are always looking for food.
+- We strongly suggest not carrying any eatables inside the sanctuary or near the waterfalls as there are lots of monkeys and they are always looking for food.

-- The path to Dudhsagar falls from the Jeep parking is about a kilometer.
+- The path to the base of the waterfall from the Jeep parking is about a kilometer.
 It passed through two small streams with fragile bridges on them.
 Last part is rocky and very risky – be very careful especially if you have children or elderly with you.
 I wish Goa Tourism or Goa forest department make a walking platform to make the place safe for travelers.

 - There is no medical aid or food available once you are inside the forest.
 So plan accordingly.

 - There are lifeguards who keep an eye on you at the lake below the waterfall but they would be able to only help you with not drowning in water.

-- Please wear the life jacket if you plan to swim.
+- Please wear your life jacket if you plan to swim.